Single-photon scattering in giant-atom waveguide systems with chiral coupling: Nonreciprocal photon scattering with atomic spontaneous emission

 and alternatively for $\text{mod}(\tilde{\phi}_{12},2\pi)=2m^{\text{\ensuremath{\prime}}}\pi/N$ ($m^{\text{\ensuremath{\prime}}}=1,2,...,N-1$) is

 corresponding to the hyperbola branches indicated by the white dashed lines in Fig. \ref{Fig:nonreciprocal_I}(a) and Fig. \ref{Fig:nonreciprocal_I}(d).
 Note that for $\text{mod}(\tilde{\phi}_{12},2\pi)=0$, one can only observe the tail of hyperbola branches since we consider the coupling strengths being positive values; when physical parameters (coupling strengths) are extended to the complex plane, the full hyperbola branches will be clearly seen in the lower left quadrant.
-However, the optimal nonreciprocity is achieved at the expense of low transmission probabilities $T_{l(r)}$ {[}shown in Fig. \ref{Fig:nonreciprocal_I}(b) and Fig. \ref{Fig:nonreciprocal_I}(c){]}.
-For $\text{mod}(\tilde{\phi}_{12},2\pi)=2m^{\text{\ensuremath{\prime}}}\pi/N$, we previously show in the UUEC regime $T_{l}=T_{r}\equiv1$ along $y_{i}/y=1$ ($x_{i}/x=1$) for $\gamma=0$, in contrast to that, when $\gamma\neq0$, there emerges an avoided crossing at the BEC point $(x_{i},y_{i})/x=(1,2)$ with a gap $\sim2\sqrt{2\gamma}$ of the coupling strength $y_{i}/y$ ($x_{i}/x$) for $T_{l}$ ($T_{r}$) in Fig. \ref{Fig:nonreciprocal_I}(e) {[}Fig. \ref{Fig:nonreciprocal_I}(f){]}.
-Here, the optimal nonreciprocity {[}Eq. (\ref{eq:NPconditon2}){]} corresponds to the total reflection of the incident photon $T_{l}=0$ or $T_{r}=0$, as indicated by the white dashed lines in Fig. \ref{Fig:nonreciprocal_I}(e) and Fig. \ref{Fig:nonreciprocal_I}(f).
-In particular, by considering the UUEC regime (i.e., $\Gamma_{x}=0$ or $\Gamma_{y}=0$), we obtain the optimal nonreciprocity $I=1$ with $T_{l}=0$ ($T_{r}=1)$ or $T_{l}=1$ ($T_{r}=0)$ for a left-incident (right-incident) photon, since the chiral coupling $y_{i}$ ($x_{i}$) at the $i$th coupling point is counteracted by the spontaneous decay according to $y_{i}=y\pm\sqrt{2\gamma}$ ($x_{i}=x\pm\sqrt{2\gamma}$).
-Extending to a generic picture including the BUEC regime, one finally observes $I=1$ on the hyperbola branches in Fig. \ref{Fig:nonreciprocal_I}(d).
+However, the optimal nonreciprocity is achieved at the expense of low transmission probabilities $\mathcal{T}_{L(R)}$ {[}shown in Fig. \ref{Fig:nonreciprocal_I}(b) and Fig. \ref{Fig:nonreciprocal_I}(c){]}.
+For $\text{mod}(\tilde{\phi}_{12},2\pi)=2m^{\text{\ensuremath{\prime}}}\pi/N$, we previously show in the UUEC regime $\mathcal{T}_{L}=\mathcal{T}_{R}\equiv1$ along $g_{Ri}/g_{R}=1$ ($g_{Li}/g_{L}=1$) for $\gamma=0$, in contrast to that, when $\gamma\neq0$, there emerges an avoided crossing at the BEC point $(g_{Li},g_{Ri})/g_{L}=(1,2)$ with a gap $\sim2\sqrt{2\gamma}$ of the coupling strength $g_{Ri}/g_{R}$ ($g_{Li}/g_{L}$) for $\mathcal{T}_{L}$ ($\mathcal{T}_{R}$) in Fig. \ref{Fig:nonreciprocal_I}(e) {[}Fig. \ref{Fig:nonreciprocal_I}(f){]}.
+Here, the optimal nonreciprocity {[}Eq. (\ref{eq:NPconditon2}){]} corresponds to the total reflection of the incident photon $\mathcal{T}_{L}=0$ or $\mathcal{T}_{R}=0$, as indicated by the white dashed lines in Fig. \ref{Fig:nonreciprocal_I}(e) and Fig. \ref{Fig:nonreciprocal_I}(f).
+In particular, by considering the UUEC regime (i.e., $\Gamma_{L}=0$ or $\Gamma_{R}=0$), we obtain the pefect nonreciprocity $I=1$ with $\mathcal{T}_{L}=0$ ($\mathcal{T}_{R}=1)$ or $\mathcal{T}_{L}=1$ ($\mathcal{T}_{R}=0)$ for a left-incident (right-incident) photon, since the chiral coupling $g_{Ri}$ ($g_{Li}$) at the $i$th coupling point is counteracted by the spontaneous decay according to $g_{Ri}=g_{R}\pm\sqrt{2\gamma}$ ($g_{Li}=g_{L}\pm\sqrt{2\gamma}$).
+Extending to a generic case of chiral coupling, including the BEC, the UUEC, and the BUEC regime, one finally observes $I=1$ on the hyperbola branches in Fig. \ref{Fig:nonreciprocal_I}(d).
+This gives a more complete picture about the chiral coupling induced nonreciprocity, which is not limited to the special cases with two-point asymmetric couplings \citep{9DuL-,LiaoJQ,2DuL_lambda}.